kubernetes/website/v1.1/docs/user-guide/labels.md

 Each object can have a set of key/value labels defined.
 Each Key must be unique for a given object.

 {% highlight json %}
-{% raw %}

 "labels": {
   "key1" : "value1",
   "key2" : "value2"
 }
-{% endraw %}

 {% endhighlight %}

 We'll eventually index and reverse-index labels for efficient queries and watches, use them to sort and group in UIs and CLIs, etc. We don't want to pollute labels with non-identifying, especially large and/or structured, data.
-Non-identifying information should be recorded using [annotations](annotations.html).
+Non-identifying information should be recorded using [annotations](annotations).

 ## Motivation